 Community obesity rates help shape whether families are overweight

-(Reuters Health) - Parents and kids who live in communities with high obesity rates are more likely to become overweight themselves than families living in communities where more people are a healthy weight, a U.S. study suggests.
+EL PASO: Parents and kids who live in communities with high obesity rates are more likely to become overweight themselves than families living in communities where more people are a healthy weight, a US study suggests.

-Each 1-percentage-point increase in county obesity rates was associated with 5 percent higher odds that parents would be obese and a 4 percent greater likelihood that children would be overweight or obese, the study found.
+Each one-percentage-point increase in county obesity rates was associated with 5 per cent higher odds that parents would be obese, and a 4 per cent greater likelihood that children would be overweight or obese, the study found.

 “Where you live can influence your family’s health in important ways,” said study co-author Ashlesha Datar of the Center for Economic and Social Research at the University of Southern California in Los Angeles.